-The mycology definition has become broader over the years are more information and uses for mushroom becomes available
+The mycology definition has become broader over the years as more information and uses for mushrooms become available

 Mycology is turning into a new science as cultivation and the use of fungi to support humans is increasing.
 What is mycology in the radical sense?
 I would define it as the study of fungi or mushrooms and their impact on people and the planet.
 This mycology definition also considers methods of allying with fungi to improve ourselves, the planet, and our relationships.